Never used crypto before? This guide will walk you through it step by step.

 The Quick Version

-- Buy it on an exchange (like buying currency at a bureau de change)
+- Buy it on an exchange using your local currency, just like buying foreign currency online.

-- Send it to the payment address shown in the FDat extension
+- Send it by scanning a QR code or copying the address shown in the FDAT extension.

-- Wait a few minutes for confirmation — done!
+- Wait a few minutes for the network to confirm your payment.
+Done!

 Step 1: Choose Your Payment Chain

-FDat accepts four different cryptocurrencies.
+FDAT accepts five different cryptocurrencies.
 Pick whichever suits you:

 | Chain | Speed | Privacy | Best For |